 - Clothing for 3 days

-Getting your kids out the door on time is a challenge on the best of days.
-In an emergency is not going to be pretty.
+If you have kids you know getting out the door on time is a challenge on the best of days.
+In an emergency, it is not going to be pretty.
 Let’s look at survival in a disaster from the same standpoint of taking a car trip.
 Loading the car is a pain!
 Getting everyone and their stuff in the car and on the road is stressful!
 Now imagine having to do this in 15 minutes or less with only the essentials.
 You need to be able to get everyone and thing into the car in as few trips as possible.

 One regular backpack for each child really means that you’ll be hauling 5+ backpacks out to the car.
 I can guarantee, it’s not going to go smoothly, especially if you have infants or young children.
 So now you need to decide which “packaging” is the best fit for your space and family.
 You have a few options:

-Suitcase – Once again this is a collective kit and is a smaller variety of the tub.
-This option is portable and my own children are able to pull a heavy suitcase out of the house.
+Great if you are making a collective kit for more than one person and it is a smaller variety of the tub.
+This option is portable and even small children are able to pull a heavy suitcase out of the house.

-This also would work well for couples, or for individuals who decide you want to be super prepared, you can get a lot into a suitcase 72-hour kit!
+This also would work well for couples, or for individuals who decide you want to be super prepared; you can get a lot into a suitcase 72-hour kit!
+There are plenty of pockets and it’s easy to get to your items.
 It will hold much more than a backpack.

 Use the ones with rollers like this Rolling Duffel Bag from Amazon that has plenty of pockets to compartmentalize things.
 I like this because you don’t have to open the whole suitcase to get at your important items like flashlights and money.

 - Easy to compartmentalize